armanwu/arman-blog/content/about.md

 ### Beyond the Studio

-Beyond my professional work, I enjoy tinkering with technology as a form of curiosity.
+Beyond the studio and academia, I enjoy tinkering with technology as a form of curiosity.
 I actively contribute to the **Fedora Project** and write for **Fedora Magazine**, sharing knowledge around open-source software and digital tools.
 I find that exploring different systems and workflows often informs how I think about design problems.

 ---

 ### Connect

-I am always open to discussing research collaborations, architectural computation, or BIM implementation.
+I am always open to discussing research collaborations, architectural computation, or the latest in digital design tools.

 * **Email:** [arman.wu@gmail.com](mailto:arman.wu@gmail.com)
 * **Professional:** [LinkedIn Profile](https://www.linkedin.com/in/arman-arisman-42042b4b)